TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 10/Hosea 10.12.md

 ---

-Sow to yourselves in righteousness, reap according to kindness; break up your fallow ground; for it is time to seek Jehovah, till he come and rain righteousness upon you.
+Sow to yourselves in righteousness, reap according to kindness.
+Break up your fallow ground; for it is time to seek Yahweh, until he comes and rains righteousness on you.